TERMINATOR: Learning Optimal Exit Points for Early Stopping in Chain-of-Thought Reasoning

 \textbf{Thought Calibration. } \cite{wu2025thought} propose training a linear probe to predict optimal stopping points during reasoning generation.
 The method first segments reasoning trajectories (\rtx[s]) into individual steps, delimited by ``\textbackslash n\textbackslash n'' and containing words like ``wait'' or ``but''.
 Three probe variants are introduced: \textit{Supervised} predicts whether the LRM is correct based on current thoughts; \textit{Consistent} predicts whether the current answer (\ans) matches the final answer (\bfa); and \textit{Novel Leaf} predicts whether the current step is a leaf node but not novel.

 The stopping decision is controlled by two hyperparameters: \textit{tolerance} $\delta$ (the maximum acceptable risk of stopping incorrectly) that implies a threshold $\lambda$ (the calibrated probe score cutoff that triggers stopping), and \textit{window size} (the number of consecutive reasoning steps averaged to smooth predictions before threshold comparison).
 We retrain the \textit{Supervised} and \textit{Consistent} probes on the S1-K dataset \cite{muennighoff2025s1simpletesttimescaling} for all four models in our experiments: Qwen3-8B, Qwen3-14B, Ministral-3-8B-Reasoning-2512, and Ministral-3-8B-Reasoning-2512.
 For inference, we use the hyperparameters specified in Table~\ref{tab:tc-hyperparams}.
 As shown in Table~\ref{tab:tc-hyperparams}, the Qwen3 models require lower thresholds compared to the Ministral models, as their probe outputs yield systematically lower confidence scores.
-Similar model-specific calibration requirements have been observed in prior work \cite{yang2025dynamic}. \\[-0.3cm] We reported the results for the \textit{Supervised} probe in Table~\ref{tab:performance}, as it performed better across test datasets than the \textit{Consistent} probe.
+Similar model-specific calibration requirements have been observed in prior work \cite{yang2025dynamic}.

+We reported the results for the \textit{Supervised} probe in Table~\ref{tab:performance}, as it performed better across test datasets than the \textit{Consistent} probe.
 For comparison, we report the results for both probes in Table~\ref{tab:tc-performance}.
 Note that for the \textit{Consistent} probe with Ministral models, tolerance 0.025 represents the smallest feasible setting among values suggested in \cite{wu2025thought}.
 The smallest possible setting, being tolerance 0.01, yields threshold=1.0, resulting in no compression.